Qatar profile - Media

 Domestic audiences are catered for by state-run TV and radio.
 The large expatriate population has access to media from their various home countries.

 Qatar has daily newspapers in Arabic and English.
 The main titles have links to the ruling family and there is little or no critical reporting of domestic or foreign policy affairs.

-BBC World Service radio in Arabic, Radio France Internationale, France's Arabic-language radio service Monte Carlo Doualiya, UAE-based MBC and Radio Sawa from the US are available on FM in Doha.
+BBC World Service radio in Arabic, France's Arabic-language Monte Carlo Doualiya and Radio Sawa from the US broadcast on FM in Doha.

 Authorities filter political criticism, material deemed offensive to Islam, pornographic content and online privacy resources.